fivetran/dbt_github_source/README.md

 # GitHub Source dbt Package
 # 📣 What does this dbt package do?
 This package cleans, tests, and preps GitHub data from [Fivetran's connector](https://fivetran.com/docs/applications/GitHub).
 It uses data in the format described by [this ERD](https://docs.google.com/presentation/d/1lx6ez7-x-s-n2JCnCi3SjG4XMmx9ysNUvaNCaWc3I_I/edit).
-For more details around what the source package does, I recommend you checkout our [Fivetran Source Data Model Docs](tbd).
+More details can be found in the [Fivetran Source Data Model Docs](tbd).

 This package will materialize the following staging models in your warehouse: